Clinical Data Contribution Policy

 - Provide a 5-business-day window to resume supplying records, either manually or via an integration

-- After 5 business days, we will disconnect customers who have not resumed writes until those integrations are restored.
+- After 5 business days, we will disable EMR network querying customers who have not resumed writes until those integrations are restored.
 Patient history jobs you execute (or that Zus executes on your behalf) for chart builds or monitoring will skip CommonWell and Carequality during this time.
 You will retain access to data we have previously retrieved for you.

 We understand that writing this data may require an effort from your technical teams; as such, we are offering a number of pathways to help alleviate this burden.